 There is also help, to some degree, regarding working families and their children to take care of their needs and especially to aid them with their health expenses.
 Additionally, there is a number of increasing non-governmental organizations that help enhance child-sensitive social protection.
 Beneficiaries are, to a large extent, determined at the discretion of Social Assistance and Cooperation Foundations.

-Despite these efforts, many children and families continue to face barriers accessing basic social services.
+Despite these efforts, many children and families continue to face barriers to accessing basic social services.
 Although some forms and policies of social protection in Turkey are child-sensitive, it is still not fully adequate for the children’s needs.
 As such, it is important that policies, legislation, and regulations effectively consider the viewpoint of children, youth, and their caregivers- so that children’s rights are met.

 Addressing the Needs of Children

-According to data collected, infant mortality was almost 9 children per 1,000 live births, regional disparities existing.
-The number of mothers receiving prenatal care and giving birth in health facilities reached up to 99.7 percent and 98.0 percent respectively, which was a great improvement considering that there were many births being performed without professional supervision before, resulting in a higher rate and risk of infant mortality.
+According to data collected, infant mortality was almost 9 children per 1,000 live births, with regional disparities existing.
+The number of mothers receiving prenatal care and giving birth in health facilities reached 99.7 percent and 98.0 percent respectively, which was a great improvement considering that there were many births being performed without professional supervision before, resulting in a higher rate and risk of infant mortality.
 Additionally, immunizations for children are given by the government free of charge which is a significant benefit for preventing future diseases.

-However, there are countless children who have conditions that can be treated if detected early by regular checkups such as respiratory or circulatory problems, but due to various factors such as the stigma around health care, culture, and lack of education these needs are not being fulfilled.
+However, there are countless children who have conditions that can be treated if detected early by regular checkups such as respiratory or circulatory problems, but due to various factors such as the stigma around health care, culture, and lack of education, these needs are not being fulfilled.
 Also, better medical equipment is beneficial and the overall competence of health personnel improve can help more patients’ needs to be met more effectively.
 The full enjoyment of Turkish children’s right to health is a concern and should be addressed effectively.

 Turkey’s education is improving; however, it is not excelling yet.
-In 2012, it was considered to make preschool mandatory, however this obligation was not adopted.
-There was another reform considered in the school systems by the Ministry of National Education which was to increase the mandatory education time to 12 years instead of 8 years, making the age of enrolment in primary school at 5.5 years.
-This new education system was initiated in the school years in 2012-2013 and has been continuing since.
+In 2012, it was considered to make preschool mandatory, however, this obligation was not adopted.
+There was another reform considered in the school systems by the Ministry of National Education which was to increase the mandatory education time to 12 years instead of 8 years, making the age of enrolment in primary school 5.5 years.
+This new education system was initiated in the school years 2012-2013 and has been continuing since.

 Enrolment in primary and lower secondary education is over 98 percent at both school levels.
 While in some provinces (particularly in the East) adolescent girls are less likely to go to school than boys, the trend is inverted in other provinces.
 The government allocates approximately 16.2 percent of its national budget to education, which is not insufficient, however in need of amplification considering the urgent need.
 Most of this budget is allocated for personnel expenditures which fall short considering the lack of adequate professionals in this field.
-The difficulties of public education are present in some occasions: economic constraints, dilapidated buildings, lack of equipment, etc.
+The difficulties of public education are present on some occasions: economic constraints, dilapidated buildings, lack of equipment, etc.

 In Turkey, there is a great number of Syrian refugees, most of whom are children and it is crucial for them to gain access to education even if they are on unideal terms.
 The number of Syrian refugee children included in formal education was 645,140 as of December 2018, representing an increase of 5.7 percent by comparison with the 2017/2018 school year and 31 percent with the 2016/2017 school year.
-Despite this progress, these numbers are still not sufficient to ensure all children get adequate care and education that they need.
+Despite this progress, these numbers are still not sufficient to ensure all children get the adequate care and education that they need.

-Additionally, there are several non governmental organizations that contribute to enhancing the education children get in Turkey, such as TEGV, Educational Volunteers Foundation of Turkey, and TOÇEV, Tüvana Foundation for the Education of Children Willing to Learn.
+Additionally, there are several non-governmental organizations that contribute to enhancing the education children get in Turkey, such as TEGV, Educational Volunteers Foundation of Turkey, and TOÇEV, Tüvana Foundation for the Education of Children Willing to Learn.

 Right to Identity and Nationality